bofrank/ReactMenu/README.md

 - Push to the branch (`git push origin feature/amazing-feature`)
 - Open a pull request

+## Story

+ReactMenu began as a simple way to explore what makes everyday dining feel human in an increasingly digital city.
+Instead of treating food orders as just transactions, this app focuses on the small rituals of browsing a menu, discovering new dishes, and keeping track of what you and your friends enjoy.
+By combining a familiar restaurant experience with a fast, responsive interface, ReactMenu aims to turn a practical tool into a subtle piece of daily culture.

+The project also reflects a broader shift in how designers and developers collaborate.
+React, Vite, Tailwind CSS, and million.js create a lightweight technical foundation, while tools like Figma, Framer, Zeplin, Jira, and Confluence support a more narrative-driven design process behind the scenes.
+ReactMenu is not just a showcase of frameworks and automation; it is an experiment in how contemporary interfaces can quietly support local habits, shared meals, and the evolving culture around how we order and enjoy food.

 ## Contact

 For questions, check out my [GitHub bio](https://github.com/bofrank).